-Learn about traditional medicinal remedies found the vegetation around Fiji and Kokomo Island with a cultural herbal tour with Kokomo Private Island.
+Learn about traditional medicinal remedies found in the vegetation around Fiji and Kokomo Island with a cultural herbal tour with Kokomo Private Island.
 This insightful walking tour will show you how the South Pacific Islanders have been harnessing the land for centuries.
 The tour also includes a bit of history.

 Catch Your Own Dinner

 Not only is Fiji a popular fishing destination for sports fishermen from all over the world, but fishing is a way of life here.
 Combine a foodie experience with adventure and tradition in a spearfishing trip with Papageno Resort, where your catch will likely be prepared to serve on the night for dinner.
-Kokomo Private Island offers sports fishing, as well as reef fishing either with using the latest gear or trying traditional handline fishing.
+Kokomo Private Island offers sports fishing, as well as reef fishing either by using the latest gear or trying traditional handline fishing.

 Dining on Kadavu

 Due to the remoteness of Kadavu and the lack of infrastructure, most accommodations make eating an effortless experience for guests.
 Meals are included with most types of accommodation, whether you’re staying in a homestay or a resort.
-For those staying in Vunisea, it’s possible to pick up fruit and vegetables from the local market to prepare in kitchen facilities of the town’s self-catering accommodations (see recommendations beside this guide).
+For those staying in Vunisea, it’s possible to pick up fruit and vegetables from the local market to prepare in the kitchen facilities of the town’s self-catering accommodations (see the recommendations beside/below this guide).

 Meals are included in the accommodation rates of all of the resorts on Kadavu, all sourcing food from local communities, local fishermen and their own gardens.
 At resorts such as Matava Resort and Matana Beach Resort, meals are served at certain times of the day in a “feast” style with long tables for guests to mingle with each other.
 The luxury resort of Kokomo Private Island is one of the few resorts with an actual “restaurant”.
 In fact, it has three restaurants to choose from, with pizzas and smoothies served throughout the day at the Kokocabana to Asian-style food served at Walker D’Plank.